kaczor6418/JavaScript-find-filter-map-reduce/README.md

 - .reduce returns structure(array, object, sting, list, set ...) of reduced elements
 - if array does not contain any element that should be reduced, .reduce will return undefined
 - .reduce does not modify the original array
-- .reduce accepts callBack function as parameter which adopts 4 parameter and initialization structure :
+- .reduce accepts callBack function as parameter which adopts 4 parameters and initialization structure :
      - acc -> accumulator of whole previous elements saved in initial structure
      - cur -> current element of array
      - idx -> index of current element